TheAypisamFpv/CESI-ENT-Intrusion-Test/README.md

 # ⚠️ WARNING ⚠️

-This project and associated script are for educational purposes only and should be used ethically.
+This project and associated scripts are for educational purposes only and should be used ethically.
 Any malicious or illegal use is strictly prohibited.
 I take no responsibility for any inappropriate use of this script.

 ---